-Instructor of Trumpet and Brass Area Coordinator, Interlochen Arts Camp
+Instructor of Trumpet and Brass Area Coordinator, Interlochen Arts Camp; Faculty, Interlochen Trumpet Institute

 Head of the jazz and trumpet program, University of Richmond

-D.M.A. in Trumpet Performance from the University of Wisconsin - Madison; M.S.T. in Music Education from the University of Wisconsin - Whitewater; B.M., Trumpet from Eastman School of Music
+D.M.A., Trumpet Performance, University of Wisconsin - Madison; M.S.T., Music Education, University of Wisconsin - Whitewater; B.M., Trumpet, Eastman School of Music

-Distinguished trumpeter, Dr. Michael Davison is a legendary performer, respected professor, published composer, and ethnomusicologist.
-As head of the jazz and trumpet program at the University of Richmond, he is in demand across the country as a classical and jazz performer and educator.
-Widely considered an expert in Cuban music, he performs and teaches Cuban music at the University of Richmond and worldwide.
-As a jazz musician, Davison has performed with the late tenor saxophonist, Michael Brecker, trombonist, Curtis Fuller and legendary Latin jazz saxophonist, Justo Almario.
-He has also performed with Natalie Cole, Aretha Franklin, the Temptations and The Four Tops.
-As a classical musician, Davison has performed with Rhythm and Brass, the Wisconsin and Whitewater Brass Quintets, the Rochester Philharmonic, Wisconsin Symphony, Wisconsin Chamber Orchestra, and the Richmond Symphony.
-Davison has performed for Pope John II and George Leonard Carey, Archbishop of Canterbury.
-Dr. Davison has also published two transcription books on famed trumpeter Randy Brecker and teaches trumpet at Interlochen International Arts Camp.
+Dr. Michael Davison is a diverse performer, respected professor, published composer, and ethnomusicologist.
+He is head of the jazz program at the U of Richmond.
+As a commercial player, Davison has performed alongside of some of Motown’s most iconic singers and groups including Natalie Cole, Aretha Franklin, Patti Austin, the Temptations and The Four Tops.
+As a classical musician, Davison has performed with Rhythm and Brass, The Wisconsin and Whitewater Brass Quintets, the Rochester Philharmonic, Wisconsin Symphony, Wisconsin Chamber Orchestra, and the Richmond Symphony.
+Davison has also performed for Pope John II and George Leonard Carey, Archbishop of Canterbury.
+Davison has published two transcription books on famed trumpeter Randy Brecker and teaches trumpet at Interlochen International Arts Camp.
 Dr. Davison, an expert in Cuban music, has produced a documentary – Cuba: Rhythm in Motion, and teaches the genealogy of Cuban rhythms and American jazz at the University of Richmond and worldwide.